Here’s everything you need to know about the 2021 European Football Championship

 SF2: Winner QF4 v Winner QF3 (21:00, London)

 The Azzurri: a team to watch

 From the international shame of not being qualified in the FIFA World Cup in 2018, the Azzurri have become a team to watch in the 2021 European Championship.
 With a perfect score of 10 wins and no losses nor draws during the EURO qualifications, scoring 36 goals and only conceding 4, Italy had the highest goal difference in all the tournament qualifications, second only to the Belgian national team.
-In the past two years the Azzurri have revolutionised their game, thanks to a new core of young, hungry and talented players, especially in the mid-field and offence where they show a great depth of talent.
-The national team has changed from a classic Italian style of defence and counter attack to a more elaborate and technical style thanks to the new coach, Roberto Mancini, who he himself was one of the most talented players of his generation.
+In the past two years the Azzurri have revolutionized their game, thanks to a new core of young, hungry and talented players, especially in the midfield and offense where they show a great depth of talent.
+The national team has changed from a classic Italian style of defense and counter-attack to a more elaborate and technical style thanks to the new coach, Roberto Mancini, who he himself was one of the most talented players of his generation.